 After so much time alone recently I now am craving some company, hopefully I can link up with some other cyclists as I head south on the Cassier Hwy.

-Dawson City to Watson Lake via the Klondike Hwy and Robert Campbell Hwy in 9 days for 958km
+Dawson City to Watson Lake via the Klondike Highway and Robert Campbell Highway in 9 days for 958km

 Where to buy all the best gear for Bicycle Touring and Bikepacking:

 REI | Moosejaw |Amazon | Backcountry.com |